-The Mekong River, stretching nearly 5,000 kilometers from the Tibetan Plateau to the South China Sea, is the farming and fishing lifeline of tens of millions of people in China, Laos, Myanmar, Thailand, Cambodia and Vietnam.
+The Mekong River, stretching nearly 5,000 km from the Tibetan Plateau to the South China Sea, is the farming and fishing lifeline of tens of millions of people in China, Laos, Myanmar, Thailand, Cambodia and Vietnam.

-Fish in the Mekong River account for more than 15% of the world's inland fish catch.
+Fish in the Mekong River account for more than 15% of the world 's inland catch.
 (Illustration photo) |

-“The biggest threat right now and growing is hydropower development,” said fish biologist Zeb Hogan, head of the Wonders of the Mekong organization.
+“The biggest threat now and growing is hydropower development,” said fish biologist Zeb Hogan, head of the Wonders of the Mekong organization.

 Dams alter the flow of the world's third most biodiverse river, altering water quality and blocking fish migration, he said.

-Among those facing extinction are 18 listed as “critically endangered” by the International Union for Conservation of Nature, including the world’s two largest catfish, the world’s largest carp, and the giant freshwater stingray.
+Among those facing extinction are 18 listed as “critically endangered” by the International Union for Conservation of Nature, including the world’s two largest catfish, the world’s largest carp and the giant freshwater stingray.
 “Some of the largest and rarest fish… anywhere on Earth are found in the Mekong,” Hogan added.

 The report also said that the decline in fish in the Mekong River – which accounts for more than 15% of the world’s inland fish catch, generating more than $11 billion annually – could compromise the food security of at least 40 million people in the lower Mekong basin whose livelihoods depend on the river.